silane/datetime-js/README.md

 - Some methods are not implemented.
 - Has some methods that are not in Python's package.
 - Parameter form of some methods are different (because JavaScript does not support keyword argument passing).
-- Operator's are not supported because JavaScript does not support operator overriding.
+- Arithmetic operators are not supported because JavaScript does not support operator overriding.
-  Instead, you can use `dtexpr` feature as explained below.
+  Instead you must use corresponding functions or `dtexpr` as explained after.

 ### Main Classes
 Here introduce 4 main classes.
 See JSDoc and python's doc for the detail and other classes.